Many children with movement difficulties are reluctant to engage in new and challenging tasks for various reasons.

 A brief but clear verbal response sometimes does the trick.
 Good work!!
 Children can also learn to give themselves a brief shot of praise.
 Yes!
 I did itI

 A physical reward sometimes works.
-A small coin or marble dropped into a bottle each time a goal is achieved allows the child to see and hear his success.
+A small coin or marble dropped into a bottle allows the child to see and hear his success.

 Anxious children are very good at beating themselves up when they do not succeed.
 They literally feel failure very strongly as an unpleasant sensation.